kwlanham/Lanhams-Leadership-Processes/Clarify_Roles_and_Responsibilities.md

 <!-- Copy the title to inside the quotes on line 10 of create_id.py and run python create_id.py in terminal.
 Copy the short ID to the identifier field in the preceding table. -->

 ### Purpose
-Remind leaders to ensure expectations are clear for roles and responsibilities.
+People need to be clear on roles and responsibilities.

 ### Business Value (_why it matters_)
-People need to be clear on roles and responsibilities.
+Clear roles and responsibilities enable accountability for results.

 ### Persons Affected
 All employees.